 (TeamCity vs. Jenkins --- API and Extensibility)

-Plug-ins are the name of the game for Jenkins, who offer hundreds of free plug-ins, from source code management, to build tools, to language-specific development tools.
-This pre-existing database of useful plug-ins makes fitting Jenkins into your environment much easier, hopefully sparing the need for costly in-house or contracted customization.
-TeamCity also has over 100 free, crowd developed plug-ins available, which they offer on an as-is basis, outside of their supported commercial product.
+Plugins are the name of the game for Jenkins, who offer hundreds of free plugins, from source code management, to build tools, to language-specific development tools.
+This pre-existing database of useful plugins makes fitting Jenkins into your environment much easier, hopefully sparing the need for costly in-house or contracted customization.
+TeamCity also has over 380 free, crowd developed plugins available, which they offer on an as-is basis, outside of their supported commercial product.
+TeamCity also has great cloud integrations (Google Cloud, AWS, VMWare, etc) as well as 'key' integrations (VSCode, Jira, even NuGet)

 (TeamCity vs. Jenkins --- 3rd Party Integrations)